CaneToadGenomics/Tadpole-DNA-methylation-analysis/README.md

 # Tadpole DNA-methylation-analysis

-This repository contains scripts related to the analyses present in the paper "Is epigenetics driving rapid phenotypic changes in the invasive cane toad (Rhinella marina)?; Boris Yagound, Hongyuan Chen, Roshmi R. Sarma, Lee A. Rollins".
+This repository contains scripts related to the analyses present in the paper "DNA methylation is associated with genomic architecture, genetic variation and dispersal-related traits in an expanding invasion; Boris Yagound, Hongyuan Chen, Roshmi R. Sarma, Felipe R. Floreste, Lee A. Rollins".

 It contains 3 files: